exploide/ansible-role-dnf-automatic/README.md

 ansible-role: dnf-automatic
 =========

-This role installs, configures and activates `dnf-automatic` via Ansible on hosts using the dnf package manager.
+This role installs, configures and activates `dnf-automatic` via Ansible on hosts which use the dnf package manager.
 A possible use case is the automatic installation of security updates.

-See https://dnf.readthedocs.org/en/latest/automatic.html for more information about `dnf-automatic`.
+See [https://dnf.readthedocs.org/en/latest/automatic.html](https://dnf.readthedocs.org/en/latest/automatic.html) for more information about `dnf-automatic`.

 Requirements
 ------------